Pear midge can cause the loss of large numbers of pear fruitlets in spring.

 The RHS believes that avoiding pests, diseases and weeds by good practice in cultivation methods, cultivar selection, garden hygiene and encouraging or introducing natural enemies, should be the first line of control.
 If chemical controls are used, they should be used only in a minimal and highly targeted manner.On trees small enough to be sprayed thoroughly, contact insecticides may have some effect if used when the blossom is at the white bud stage (before flowering).
 This may reduce the number of adult flies and reduce the number of eggs that are laid

-- Organic sprays, such as natural pyrethrum (e.g. Bug Clear Gun for Fruit & Veg, Neudorff Bug Free Bug and Larvae Killer), fatty acids (e.g. Doff Greenfly & Blackfly Killer) or plant oils (e.g. Vitax Plant Guard Pest & Disease Control, Bug Clear for Fruit and Veg) These pesticides have a very short persistence and so may require reapplication to keep pear fruit midge numbers in check.
+- Organic sprays, such as natural pyrethrum (e.g. Bug Clear Ultra, Neudorff Bug Free Bug and Larvae Killer), fatty acids (e.g. Doff Greenfly & Blackfly Killer) or plant oils (e.g. Vitax Plant Guard Pest & Disease Control) These pesticides have a very short persistence and so may require reapplication to keep pear fruit midge numbers in check.
 Plant oil and fatty acid products are less likely to affect larger insects such as ladybird adults

 - More persistent contact-action insecticides include the synthetic pyrethroids lambda-cyhalothrin (e.g. Westland Resolva Bug Killer), deltamethrin (e.g. Provanto Ultimate Fruit & Vegetable Bug Killer, Provanto Sprayday Greenfly Killer)